It's Gomez Time (Again)

 I implemented this almost identically in FUZ, except since there is no vibration option in

-PICO-8 and I didn't want to force people to try to interpret PICO-8 sounds, it instead uses a combination of sound and a simple visual indicator.
+PICO-8 and I didn't want to force people to try to interpret PICO-8 sounds, it instead uses a combination of

 (shown with the solution)